minhduy105/BG/README.md

 1. Write a python script to recurse a given directory location and return a list of files whose names match a regex (or maybe just whose size is > than some number)

-The code only using the regex "/*" and we only have 2 cases: at the begining of the search "/*txt" or at the end of the search "abc*".
+The code only using the regex "\\*" and we only have 2 cases: at the begining of the search "\\*txt" or at the end of the search "abc*".
 This code assumes the files will consist of only letters and numbers.
 The search algorithm is case insensitive.

 + The test_set.txt is for the users to input the search pharse.